Making only minimum payments on higher-interest credit card debt can result in a longer time for paying off your debt.

 Credit card consolidation loans are not the only way to pay down your credit card debt.
 But, not every form of debt consolidation is right for everyone.
 Let’s see how credit card consolidation loans compare to other forms of debt consolidation.

 One option for consolidating credit card debt is a balance transfer to a new credit card with a low or 0% promotional interest period.
 But, if you don’t pay down your balance before the promotional period ends, your interest rate could go up, costing you money.
-By comparison, a Marcus personal loan has fixed interest, so you won’t have to worry about changing interest rates.
+By comparison, a Marcus personal loan has a fixed rate, so you won’t have to worry about varying interest rates.

 When doing a balance transfer, you’ll want to make sure that whichever credit card you use to consolidate your debt has a high enough credit limit.
 If your credit limit is low, you may only be able to move over a portion of your outstanding debt.